meowjesty/hello-actix/integration/readme.md

 ## 7.1 The three Ts: Tests, tests, tests

 It's time to finally dig-in into testing our actix services.
-So far I've asked of you to overlook the tests, and focus on the actix features.
+So far I've asked you to overlook the tests, and focus on the actix features.
 Now we're going to make sure that the things we've been using actually work!